 The TAP Program grants 24 hour, 7 days/week access to all Metro Bus and Rail, Metro Rapid, and Metro Liner services.

-You can pick up or reload your TAP card at either UPC or HSC campus.
+You can pick up or reload your TAP card at UPC.
 You must bring your student ID with you in order to pick-up or reload your card.

-If you can't make it to campus during the above pick-up times, contact firstname.lastname@example.org to schedule an alternate time to pick up at UPC, and email@example.com to schedule an alternate time to pick up at HSC.
+If you can't make it to campus during the above pick-up times, contact email@example.com to schedule an alternate time to pick up at UPC.
 You can also ask a friend to pick-up/reload your card.
 Provide them with a note stating your name, their name, and your student ID number (and the friend should bring your old card if it’s being reloaded).

-The TAP program is available to all full-time graduate students who have enrolled for the upcoming semester and paid the USC Grad Student Programming Fee.
+The TAP program is available to all full-time graduate students who have enrolled for previous and upcoming semester (Spring 2016 and Fall 2016) and paid the USC Grad Student Programming Fee.

 Why purchase a TAP Card?

 This program offers students the opportunity to travel to campus and explore Los Angeles in a cheap and environmentally friendly fashion, without having to worry about gas, car maintenance or parking.